great-expectations/great_expectations/docs/terms/store.md

 ### Features and promises

 Great Expectations supports a variety of Stores for different purposes, but the most common Stores are Expectation Stores, Validations Stores, Checkpoint Stores, and Evaluation Parameter Stores (or Metric Stores).
+Data Docs Stores can also be configured for Data Doc Sites.
 Each of these Stores is tailored to a specific type of information.

 - [**Expectation Store:**](./expectation_store.md) a connector to store and retrieve information about collections of verifiable assertions about data.
 These are Stores for Expectation Suites.
 - [**Validation Result Store:**](./validation_result_store.md) a connector to store and retrieve information about objects generated when data is Validated against an Expectation Suite.
 - [**Checkpoint Store:**](./checkpoint_store.md) a connector to store and retrieve information about means for validating data in a production deployment of Great Expectations.
 - [**Evaluation Parameter Store:**](./evaluation_parameter_store.md) a connector to store and retrieve information about parameters used during Validation of an Expectation which reference simple expressions or previously generated Metrics.
 These are also known as [**Metric Stores**](./evaluation_parameter_store.md).
+- [**Data Docs Store:**](./data_docs_store.md) a connector to store and retrieve information pertaining to Human readable documentation generated from Great Expectations metadata detailing Expectations, Validation Results, etc.

 ### Relationship to other objects

 Each type of Store is designed to interact with a specific subset of information, and thus interacts with a specific subset of objects in Great Expectations.
 However, all Stores can be listed and modified through your Data Context.
 For further information on how a given type of Store relates to other objects, please see the corresponding Store type's technical term page:

 - Expectation Store technical term page: Relationship to other objects
 - Checkpoint Store technical term page: Relationship to other objects
 - Validation Result Store technical term page: Relationship to other objects
 - Evaluation Parameter Store (or Metric Store) technical term page: Relationship to other objects
+- Data Docs Store technical term page: Relationship to other objects

 ## Use cases